 Men vs. Women: Who Are the More Prevalent Snorers?
 And What About Sleep Apnea?

-What are the Causes of Snoring in Woman and Men?
+What are the Causes of Snoring in Women and Men?

-Basically, there are four types of snoring in both woman and men.
+Basically, there are four types of snoring in both women and men.

 Mouth & Throat Snoring